Alien2080/DoTA2GameplayMechanicsTimer/README.md

 Created by Tom Aylen
 started 21/12/16

 Attempting to learn how to write Android apps.
 Using Android Studio IDE.
-This GitHub project is copy of the 'app' folder in the Android Studio project.
+This GitHub project is copy of the 'app/src/main' folder in the Android Studio project.